-Yale is one of the best places in the world for you to make the transformation from being a student, someone who consumes knowledge, to becoming an independent researcher, someone capable of producing new knowledge.
-Along the way, you will weave together a network of resources and advisers in pursuit of your intellectual and professional goals.
-Self-direction, intrinsic motivation, and perseverance will lead you to find supportive scholars and friends.
-Remember: Graduate education is a collaborative enterprise.
-You are not alone.
+Yale is one of the best places in the world for you to make the transformation from student to independent researcher, from consumer to producer of knowledge.
+Along the way, you will weave together a network of advisers and mentors who will support you in the pursuit of your intellectual and professional goals.
+Graduate education is a collaborative enterprise: You are not alone.
 Yale’s many advisers and mentors are here to help you in this intellectual journey.

 Student & Faculty Lunch Programs